Being allergic to cats causes heartache, not to mention health risks, to a substantial proportion of the world’s cat lovers.

 - The number of cats.
 The more cats under one roof, the higher the allergens will be and the worse the potential reaction will be.

 Are Maine Coons Hypoallergenic? – Conclusion

-If you’re thinking of getting a Maine Coon this Complete Guide to Maine Coon Cats is invaluable.
+If you’re thinking of getting a Maine Coon my Complete Guide to Maine Coon Cats is a must-read.